Achimota School: History

-Music has always played a very important part in the life of the school.
-Achimota’s achievements in attaining a high standard in this field led to the establishment of the Ghanaian National Symphony Orchestra and the department of music and performing art education at the University of Education, Winneba.
-From its inception Achimota placed special emphasis on the value of the use of one's hands in agriculture, technical and vocational.
-Achimota has concerned itself to set a standard of excellence in whatever field of education that meets the national needs.
+Music has always played an important part in the life of the school.
+Achimota's achievements in attaining a high standard in this field led to the establishment of the Ghanaian National Symphony Orchestra and the department of music and performing art education at the University of Education, Winneba.
+From its inception, Achimota emphasised the use of one's hands in agriculture, technical and vocational areas.
+Achimota has concerned itself to set a standard of excellence in whatever field of education meets the national needs.